Flowserve (NYSE:FLS) Updates FY 2021 Earnings Guidance

-Flowserve (NYSE:FLS) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of 1.400-1.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.520.
+Flowserve (NYSE:FLS) updated its FY 2021 earnings guidance on Monday.
+The company provided earnings per share (EPS) guidance of 1.400-1.600 for the period, compared to the Thomson Reuters consensus estimate of $1.520.
 The company issued revenue guidance of $3.54 billion-$3.62 billion, compared to the consensus revenue estimate of $3.56 billion.

-Flowserve (NYSE:FLS) last released its earnings results on Monday, February 22nd.
-The industrial products company reported $0.53 earnings per share for the quarter, meeting the consensus estimate of $0.53.
-The firm had revenue of $985.31 million for the quarter, compared to analyst estimates of $959.96 million.
+Flowserve (NYSE:FLS) last released its quarterly earnings results on Sunday, May 2nd.
+The industrial products company reported $0.28 earnings per share for the quarter, topping analysts’ consensus estimates of $0.19 by $0.09.
+The business had revenue of $857.31 million for the quarter, compared to analysts’ expectations of $813.29 million.
 Flowserve had a return on equity of 14.41% and a net margin of 3.38%.
-The company’s quarterly revenue was down 7.8% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.66 earnings per share.
-Equities analysts forecast that Flowserve will post 1.78 earnings per share for the current year.
+The company’s revenue was down 4.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.21 EPS.
+On average, sell-side analysts forecast that Flowserve will post 1.78 EPS for the current fiscal year.

-A number of equities research analysts have recently commented on the company.
-Oppenheimer reaffirmed a hold rating on shares of Flowserve in a research report on Wednesday, January 27th.
-Citigroup raised their price target on Flowserve from $42.00 to $44.00 in a research report on Thursday, February 25th.
-Credit Suisse Group raised their price target on Flowserve from $38.00 to $39.00 and gave the stock a neutral rating in a research report on Wednesday, March 3rd.
-Finally, Morgan Stanley increased their price objective on Flowserve from $38.00 to $40.00 and gave the stock an equal weight rating in a report on Wednesday, March 3rd.
-Seven equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-The stock has an average rating of Hold and a consensus target price of $36.86.
+A number of research analysts have recently weighed in on the stock.
+Oppenheimer reissued a hold rating on shares of Flowserve in a research note on Wednesday, January 27th.
+Morgan Stanley boosted their target price on shares of Flowserve from $40.00 to $46.00 and gave the company an equal weight rating in a research note on Wednesday, May 5th.
+Citigroup boosted their price objective on shares of Flowserve from $42.00 to $44.00 in a research report on Thursday, February 25th.
+Finally, Credit Suisse Group boosted their target price on shares of Flowserve from $39.00 to $43.00 and gave the company a neutral rating in a report on Wednesday, May 5th.
+Seven investment analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+The company currently has a consensus rating of Hold and a consensus price target of $38.29.

-In related news, insider Kirk Wilson sold 10,000 shares of the stock in a transaction dated Monday, March 8th.
-The stock was sold at an average price of $41.72, for a total transaction of $417,200.00.
-Following the completion of the transaction, the insider now directly owns 39,879 shares in the company, valued at $1,663,751.88.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-0.36% of the stock is currently owned by company insiders.
+In other news, insider Kirk Wilson sold 10,000 shares of Flowserve stock in a transaction that occurred on Monday, March 8th.
+The shares were sold at an average price of $41.72, for a total value of $417,200.00.
+Following the transaction, the insider now directly owns 39,879 shares of the company’s stock, valued at $1,663,751.88.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+0.36% of the stock is currently owned by corporate insiders.

 Flowserve Corporation designs, develops, manufactures, distributes, and services industrial flow management equipment in the United States, Canada, Mexico, the Middle East, Africa, the Asia Pacific, and Europe.
 It operates in two segments: Flowserve Pump Division (FPD) and Flow Control Division (FCD).